Groups Currently Working on Racial Justice Issues in the Amherst, MA Area

 Chair: Greg Bascomb

 A small grass-roots white racial justice group based in Franklin County, MA.
 Its work includes providing resources for racial justice efforts, welcoming others into the antiracism/racial justice movement, and building public acknowledgement of the legacy of slavery and public support for reparations.
 The group’s projects include a monthly program series and a monthly dialogue group, both in Greenfield MA, and an e-mail newsletter listing events and resources.
-Mass Slavery Apology invites others of European descent to add their signatures to their apology for slavery, “Facing Our Unhealed Past”.
+Racial Justice Rising invites others of European descent to add their signatures to their apology for slavery, “Facing Our Unhealed Past”.
 The group’s core members work closely with advisers of color.